 The glorious combination of tone and conversation is a major component in how you differentiate the heck out of your brand.

-When it comes to writing communication guidelines, the adjective world is your oyster.
+the adjective world is your oyster.

 This is the one time you can fire up powerthesaurus.com and go nuts.